-The ThinTube and dome should be changed every third month or sooner if the ThinTube becomes stiff or brittle.
-We recommend that you have your hearing care professional change the dome for you.
-If your hearing care professional instructs you to change the domes yourself, make sure that they are securely fastened to the ThinTube before inserting them in your ear.
+The receiver Mini Dome / Tulip Dome / Power Dome should be changed every third month or sooner if needed.
+We recommend that you have your hearing care professional change the receiver Mini Dome / Standard Dome / Power Dome for you.
+If your hearing care professional instructs you to change the receiver domes yourself, make sure that they are securely fastened to the receiver tube before inserting them in your ear.
 A failure to change the domes in accordance with the instructions could result in injury.